 - Simple claiming process

 Furthermore, new buyers interested in NFTs might not be comfortable using platforms like OpenSea that they don’t understand.
 As a result, they might be more likely to visit an NFT store they trust on a Shopify website.
 Shopify’s NFT features will make this technology more accessible and mainstream, and it will likely further drive the interest in and value of NFTs.

 More Supported Blockchains

 All NFTs are built on blockchain technology.
 However, there are several different blockchains.
 The most popular blockchain in the NFT space is Ethereum, but Ethereum is losing ground to other blockchains, such as Flow, Tezos, and Polygon.
-Most NFT marketplaces only support one or two blockchains.
+Most NFT markets only support one or two blockchains.
 This means that you not only have to mint your NFT on a particular blockchain, but you also have to sell it for that equivalent cryptocurrency.

 For example, OpenSea runs on Ethereum, which means NFTs must be built on this blockchain, and transactions must be conducted in Ether tokens.
 Recently, OpenSea has expanded support to Polygon, but for the most part, if you want to buy or sell NFTs on OpenSea, you have to use Ethereum.